richardatval/www.yesproject.org/what-you-can-do/believe-in-yourself-and-achieve.md

 ---
 layout: default
-title: Believe in yourself and achieve
+title: Achieve in education
+summary: >-
-summary: TwentyTwenty’s mentoring service can help you to believe in yourself and achieve your education or employment goals.
+  TwentyTwenty’s mentoring service can help you to believe in yourself and achieve your education or employment goals.
 published: true
 ---